Iunius118/ChiliBulletWeapons/docs/v2/tools.md

 ## Ferro-Capsicumium Shears

-A ferro-capsicumium hoe is a tool made from ferro-capsicumium and can be used like shears.
+Ferro-capsicumium shears are tools made from ferro-capsicumium and can be used like shears.

 ![Crafting ferro-capsicumium shears](../media/item/crafting/crafting_ferro-capsicumium_shears.png)